superduper-io/superduper/docs/hr/content/use_cases/sql-example.md

 # SQL Vector Search

-## End-2-end example using SQL databases
+## End-to-End Example Using SQL Databases

-SuperDuperDB allows users to connect to a MongoDB database, or any one of a range of SQL databases, i.e. from this selection:
+SuperDuperDB offers the flexibility to connect to various SQL databases, including but not limited to:

 - MongoDB
 - PostgreSQL